ejfox/website/content/blog/md/things-ive-learned-about-elections.md

 When reporting votes, absentee votes are typically only available at the county-level and not be precinct.

+### Voter Registration
+In order to vote, an eligible potential voter must register.
+Voter registration is handled by government officials on the county and state level.

+Once registered on voter records, voters can be removed for any of the following reason:
+Voters can be removed from records for a few reasons:
+- Disenfranchising criminal conviction
+- Mental incapacity
+- Death
+- Change in residence
+- Never eligible: under 18 or noncitizen
+- Voter self-requests removal

 ### Voting systems
 + [First past the post](https://en.wikipedia.org/wiki/First_past_the_post) is what most people think of.
 Voters mark a ballot with the candidate they want to win, and the candidate who receives the most votes wins.
 + [Runoff voting](https://en.wikipedia.org/wiki/Two-round_system) works similarly, but there is a minimum amount of votes required.
 If no candidate exceeds that minimum, some candidates are eliminated and a second round of the election is held (usually with the top 2 ranked candidates).